jbreitenbucher/exampleis/README.md

     * See Chapter 2 of `exampleis_manual.pdf` and `appendicies/cpp.tex` or `appendicies/java.tex` files for examples of including code in an IS
 6. References are in the `references.bib` file
     * Edit this file to have your references
+7. Run pdfLaTeX (or XeLaTeX), MakeIndex (if doing an Index), Biber (to process references), pdfLaTeX (or XeLaTeX), pdfLaTeX (or XeLaTeX) to typeset your document and produce a formatted PDF version.
+8. If it does not compile, then check the **Cosole output** to see what error is preventing the compilation, correct it, and try the sequence above again.

 ## Info
 This project aims to provide you with a template for typesetting your IS using LaTeX.
 LaTeX is very similar to HTML in the sense that it is a markup language.
 Instead of worrying about the formatting of elements, the `woosterthesis` class takes care of several elements so that students only need to identify the structure of their IS.
-Students should read `exampleis_manual.pdf` document before writing, as the manual explains how to use all the custom options available, with particular attention to the Introduction.
+Students should read the `exampleis_manual.pdf` document before writing, as the manual explains how to use all the custom options available, with particular attention paid to the Introduction.

 ## Dependencies
 The `woosterthesis` class loads several packages by default and several others through class options; it is assumed you have these installed on your system.
 These include the following: